aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-scene/flip-coordinate-system/_index.md

 scene.Save(output, opt);
 ```

-Now, we use the `Save` method to export the scene, flipping the coordinate system in the process.
-The output is saved in Wavefront OBJ format.
+The `ObjSaveOptions.FlipCoordinateSystem` flag tells Aspose to invert the axis orientation during the **export 3d obj** step.
+The result is saved as `FlipCoordinateSystem.obj`.

 ## Step 3: Display Success Message